cnvrg/Blueprints/Fire Detection/train_README.md

     *  Under the `test_folder` parameter provide the path to the test images including the prefix you provided in the `S3 Connector`, it should look like:
        `/input/s3_connector/<prefix>/Test`

+**NOTE**: This blueprint requires tensorflow/tensorflow:latest-gpu image to be imported in the `CONTAINERS` section

 **NOTE**: You can use prebuilt data examples paths that are already provided

 4. Click on the 'Run Flow' button